 Giving your support to a loved one as they recover from addiction can help them continue to make positive changes in their life.
 And while making sure they have support when they need it is important, it can be easy to lose track of your own needs in the process.

 Setting boundaries with your loved one can help you support their sobriety without becoming overwhelmed or burned out.
-It can also encourage them to use other resources like sponsors, treatment groups or people they’ve met at meetings when you aren’t physically or emotionally available.
+It can also encourage them to use other resources like sponsors, substance use support groups or people they’ve met at meetings when you aren’t physically or emotionally available.

 Setting boundaries came up several times when we talked with Brian Bartlett, manager of Programs for Change, on the For Health’s Sake podcast.
 Programs for Change is an alcohol and substance use recovery program that operates out of HealthPartners hospitals in the St. Croix Valley.
 The rest of our conversation covered: